tam17aki/ace-isearch/README.md

 If this variable is set to `nil`, `ace-jump-mode` is never invoked.

 #### `ace-isearch-input-idle-delay` (Default：`0.4`)
-Delay seconds for invoking `ace-jump-mode` during isearch.
+Delay seconds for invoking `ace-jump-mode` or `ace-isearch-function-from-isearch` described below during isearch.

 #### `ace-isearch-input-length` (Default：`6`)
 As default behaviour, when the string length during isearch exceeds `ace-isearch-input-length`,